Welcome to eco home essentials, let me ask you a question.

 Of course you would!

-As a home owner, I've owned an eco home (new build) and I now live in an old house (built in c.1900) and some of my biggest expenses (and I'm guessing yours) on an on-going basis are fuel costs such as electricity, gas, oil, water heating, space heating and water charges.
+I've lived in lots of different types of homes over the years from an eco home (new build) to my current home, an old solid stone walled house (built in c.1900) on the coast (so very windy and cold) and some of my biggest expenses (and I'm guessing yours) on an on-going basis are fuel costs, such as electricity, gas, oil etc.

 They're never ending, every month (or every quarter), they arrive like clockwork and you've no choice but to pay them...